10 minutesReading time

 They get plenty of links to their products, but the ones we’re most interested in are the links going to their content.

 Casper has a blog which gains ample links.
-They produce articles covering everything from hangover cures to brand news.
+They produce articles covering everything from hangover cures to brand news and are gaining links from sites with high domain authorities such as Apartment Therapy and Business Insider.

 However, this blog sits on a subdomain rather than a subfolder meaning any links gained will lose valuable equity.